The Absorption Law, or How to Kreisel a Hilbert-Bernays-L\"ob: Extensions of Elementary Arithmetic

 \begin{question} We note that our examples are of finitely axiomatized theories.
 The construction of Section~\ref{expa} gives us Fefermanian predicates for theories extending Peano Arithmetic.
 As pointed out in Remark~\ref{kooksmurf}, we can improve this to extensions of ${\sf EA}+{\sf ref}$.
-Obviously there is a big gap between examples and counter examples.
-So, there is some further work to be done to narrow the gap. \end{question}
+Obviously there is a big gap between our examples and counterexamples for the possibility to obtain a Fefermanian $\apr$.

+So, the question is whether we can find a larger class of theories for which we have a Fefermanian $\apr$ that satisfies both the L\"ob Conditions and the Kreisel Condition and that satisfies the emission and absorption laws. \end{question}